0x000NULL/StrideSync/docs/user-guides/shoe-management.md

 ## Shoe Rotation and Replacement Planning

-StrideSync helps you manage multiple pairs and plan replacements:
+Stride Keeper helps you manage multiple pairs and plan replacements:

 1. **Rotation Suggestions**: The app suggests which shoes to use next based on:
    - Mileage balance across your collection